quangthangisme/tp/docs/DeveloperGuide.md

     * 1a1.
 TC displays an error message.

       Use case resumes from step 1.
 * 1b.
-An Event with the same name already exists.
+An event with the same name already exists.
     * 1b1.
 TC displays an error message.

       Use case resumes from step 1.